Ford Fiesta Brake Problems: Common Issues & Solutions Guide

 Safety Warning

 Spongy brakes are a serious safety concern.
-If pedal goes to floor, stop driving immediately and seek professional help.
+If the pedal goes to the floor, stop driving immediately and seek professional help.
+Do not drive the vehicle until the hydraulic fault is diagnosed and repaired.

 3. Brake Fade